Towards a Rigorous Statistical Analysis of Empirical Password Datasets: Acknowledgments

-\begin{acks} Jeremiah Blocki was supported in part by the National Science Foundation under awards CNS \#1755708 and CNS \#2047272, a gift from Protocol Labs, and by a Purdue Big Ideas award.
-Peiyuan Liu was supported in part by a Purdue Big Ideas award and by NSF CNS \#1755708. \end{acks}
+This research was supported in part by the National Science Foundation under awards CNS \#1755708 and CNS \#2047272, a gift from Protocol Labs, and by a Purdue Big Ideas award.
+We would like to thank anonymous reviewers for constructive feedback which helped us to improve the presentation of this paper.